jamesdellinger/ios-nanodegree-meme-me-version-1-app/README.md

 This repository contains the MemeMe Version 1.0 app project for the UIKit Fundamentals course in Udacity's iOS Nanodegree.

+The first version of the MemeMe app enables a user to take a picture, and add text at the top and bottom to form a meme.
+The user will be able to share the photo on Facebook and Twitter and also by SMS or email.

 [Project Review](https://github.com/jamesdellinger/ios-nanodegree-meme-me-version-1-app/blob/master/ios-nanodegree-meme-me-version-1-app-review.pdf)